SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - Similar to $? in shell, we have "rc" in ansible to check the exit status of the previous command.
 - Write ansible-playbook to loop Ramesh, Suresh, Saikiran, Mahesh.
 - Write ansible-playbook to install nginx, mysql, postfix, net-tools using loop.
-- Write ansible-playbook to install nginx, mysql, postfix, net-tools & also loop "name and state"
+- Write ansible-playbook to install nginx, mysql, postfix, net-tools & also loop "name & state"
 - What are tags in ansible ?
 Tags are used in server, if you want a particular task to run.
 - ansible-playbook -t devops 16-tags.yaml ; ansible-playbook -t aws 16-tags.yaml
 - When we can use tags ?
-For example take catalogue component, if there is any new version of catalogue, what will you do basically ? we do new deployment/new release right ?
+For example take catalogue component, if there is any new version of catalogue, what will you do basically ?
+We do new deployment (or) new release right ?
 By using basic deployment steps.
 Command will be ---> ansible-playbook -e component=catalogue -t deployment main.yaml

 ### Session-20
 - Configure Roboshop Project using ansible ?
 Go through the "Roboshop-ansible" in VS.
-- Create all the instances and route53 records using shellscript (roboshop.sh) script.
+- Create all the instances & route53 records using shellscript (roboshop.sh) script.
-- Dont forget to give role to the ansible instance, before creating instances and route53 records.
+- Dont forget to give role to the ansible instance, before creating instances & route53 records.
 - Delete the old records if exists ---> Hosted zones --> Except NS and SOA.
-- In ansible i have used file module, dnf module, user module, get url modules etc.
+- In ansible we have used file module, dnf module, user module, get url modules etc.
-- How to check remote connections or running logs ? sudo tail -f /var/log/messages.
+- How to check remote connections (or) running logs ? sudo tail -f /var/log/messages.
 - Black Hole ---> &>> /dev/null (Output stored here will be discarded)
 - All the Users informations will be there in "cat /etc/passwd" in server.

 ### Session-21
 - What is "UPSERT" in roboshop.sh file in "Roboshop-shellscript" ?
 Previously it was "CREATE" now "UPSERT".
 - What is the difference between Command and Shell ?
-Is the below line.
 - Shell ---> It is like you login inside the server and run the command, Environment variables and redirections (Symbols) will work here.
 - Command ---> It is like running the command outside the server, Environment variables and redirections (Symbols) will not work here.
 - We used functions in shellscript to avoid the repetition of the code right ?
 So similarly in ansible also we have Ansible Roles.

 ### Session-22
 - How to run the file (or) playbook in the background ? "nohup ansible-playbook -i inventory.ini -e